We may receive compensation when you click on links to products from our partners.

 You are in a strange position where you need to become the face of your solo business.
 For a lot of independent experts, the hardest part of their day is not to keep their knowledge up-to-date but to be able to sell themselves to their clients.
 If you are uncomfortable with a direct approach, you will benefit from getting online sales training to enhance your skills.

 Indeed, you want to be able to talk to your prospective clients and keep them engaged with your offer naturally.
-Too many untrained sellers try to bypass client relationship to get to the actual pricing and negotiating part, which can affect your credibility.
+Too many untrained sellers try to bypass client relationships to get to the actual pricing and negotiating part, which can affect your credibility.

 Nobody wants to read your resume